Tuyetydo/PyBer_Analysis/README.md

 ![PyBer_fare_summary](/Analysis/PyBer_fare_summary.png)

+The line chart provides a great visual on the relationship of total fares, fare cost, and month.
+There are similiar patterns of peaks and falls regardless of the type of community.

 ### Summary
 Three business recommendations I would suggest based on the data:
 - I would suggest looking at idle time in the urban drivers because there was 1625 total rides with 2405 drivers so there was a significant number of extra drivers.